-- Basic Training (approximately 1 hour): To help make your introduction into the world of the Humane Society of Greater Dayton a smooth one, we provide all of our volunteers a foundation of training that encompasses safety, sanitation, and animal basics such as body language.
-You will also be introduced to the shelter staff members that you will be working closely with to accomplish HSGD goals.
+- Get Basic Training (approximately 1 hour): We provide all volunteers a foundation of training that showcases safety, sanitation, and animal basics, such as reading body language.
+Meet the shelter staff members that you will be working closely with to accomplish HSGD goals.

-- Online Quiz (approximately 30 minutes): All of our volunteers-in-training MUST complete an online quiz to ensure understanding and proficiency in shelter safety.
-This quiz is mandatory, and must be completed within one week of completing Step 2.
-A link to this quiz will be provided at the Basic Training.
+- Take an Online Quiz (approximately 30 minutes): All volunteers-in-training MUST complete an online quiz to show proficiency in shelter safety.
+Be sure to complete this quiz within one week after completing basic training.
+A link to this quiz is provided at Basic Training.

-- Becoming an Official Volunteer: (approximately 45 minutes): After successful completion of the quiz, our volunteers are ready to become official!
-You will meet one-on-one with our Volunteer Coordinator to set-up your volunteer account, receive your t-shirt and name badge, and complete liability forms.
-You will also discuss with the VC the option to sign-up for an animal training session for those who wish to directly work with our adoptable animals.
+- Become an Official Volunteer (approximately 45 minutes): You’re in—an official volunteer!
+Now meet with our Volunteer Coordinator to set-up your volunteer account, receive your t-shirt and name badge, and complete liability forms.
+Then discuss the option to sign-up for an optional animal training session.

-- Animal Mentor Training (optional) (approximately 90 minutes): All official volunteers are welcome to attend classes with our skilled volunteer mentors.
-These classes will open up doors for our volunteers to interact with HSGD animals and assist with shelter cleaning, training, enrichment, and much much more!
+- Optional Animal Mentor Training (approximately 90 minutes): All official volunteers are welcome to attend classes with our skilled volunteer mentors.
+These classes allow volunteers to interact with HSGD animals and assist with shelter cleaning, training, enrichment, and much much more!

 Volunteering at the Humane Society of Greater Dayton requires a strong commitment.
 For more on what it takes to be a Humane Society of Greater Dayton volunteer, please read through the physical, emotional, mental and supervision requirements for each volunteer opportunity.